 top of page

 Native One, led by cultural artist Tiśina Ta-till-ium Parker, is a visionary Indigenous community practice of traditional regalia/textile making and storytelling through the disciplines of film, media and cultural revitalization.
-Native One is integrated into California tribal communities and our contemporary Indigneous lives as we create our stories together in the process of re-learning, re-awakening and reliving our traditional tribal practices of creation.
+Native One is integrated into California tribal communities and our contemporary Indigenous lives as we create our stories together in the process of re-learning, re-awakening and reliving our traditional tribal practices of creation.

 Tiśina Ta-till-ium Parker/Native One is a California Indigenous [cis] fem, filmmaker, textile designer, community cultural art activist.
 Tiśina is the granddaughter of Ralph and Julia F. Parker, daughter of Louis and Patricia Parker.
 Her people are Yosemite Southern Sierra Miwuk/Kutzadika’a Mono Lake Paiute from her Grandfather’s lineage and Kashia Pomo/Coast Miwuk from her Grandmother’s lineage.
 Tiśina was born and raised in her sacred tribal homeland of Mariposa/Yosemite.
 Born into a strong Indigenous lineage, Tiśina has practiced ceremony with her Southern Sierra Miwuk Nation (SSMN) & Yosemite Paiute tribal communities since birth.
 She descends from a powerful matriarchy of notable California basketmakers including her Grandfather’s Grandmother, Lucy Telles and her Grandmother Julia Parker.